pranavchavda/diu/content/hotels/Kostamar Beach Resort/pricing (copy).md

 weight = 104
 background = "white"

-title = "Pricing"
-subtitle= "Xmas Season Pricing"
+title = "Xmas Season Exclusive Pricing" subtitle= "[Call us](tel:7016528702)" to book at this exclusive pricing.
+Only few left
 #title_align = "left" # Default is center, can be left, right or center

 [header]